Trust House Charitable Foundation Small Grants

 Heritage: smaller heritage projects, with a particular interest in industrial and maritime projects in areas of deprivation, which provide employment and/or volunteering opportunities for the local community and contribute to the regeneration of the area.

 How to apply

 Complete the eligibility check on their website.
 You can then download a PDF application form which you can fill in on screen before printing out.
 Print and send your application by post to Trusthouse Charitable Foundation, 65 Leadenhall Street, London, EC3A 2AD.

 Deadlines for application

-Applications for £5000 or less will be fast tracked, and you will receive an answer within 8 weeks of applying.
-Applications for £5001-£9999 will be assessed at quarterly meetings, which are usually held in April, July, October and January.
-Each meeting will assess applications that have been received up to 8 weeks before the meeting.
+Applications for £6,000 or less will be fast tracked, and you will receive an answer within 4-6 weeks of applying.
+All other applications will be assessed at quarterly meetings, which are usually held in April/May, July, October/November and February.
+Each meeting will assess applications that have been received up to 6 weeks before the meeting.

 Contact detailsMiss Judith Leigh (Grants Manager) Trusthouse Charitable Foundation 65 Leadenhall Street London EC3A 2AD 020 7264 4990 http://www.trusthousecharitablefoundation.org.uk